DanielRamosAcosta/aura-sdk/README.md

 ASUS Aura's SDK Nodejs C++ bindings.
 This package provides an high-level API to manage your rig led show!

+**WARNING**: Because Asus is only releasing their DLL for the 32bits arch, it only works and Node 32 bits.

 ![RGB Stepper Demo](https://raw.githubusercontent.com/DanielRamosAcosta/aura-sdk/master/example/rgb-stepper.gif)

 ## Usage